a-givertzman/hmi_widgets/README.md

 # HMI Widgets
-This project started on the small collection of flutter widgets wich was build for indastrial application.
+This project started on the small collection of flutter widgets which was build for industrial HMI application.

 ## Features
 ### - State indicators